bugradaryal/XyzMail-Desktop/README.md

 - Sends mail (with attachments and inline images) over SMTP (via MailKit/MimeKit)
 - Rich text (RTF) email composition, including inline image embedding
 - HTML‑to‑RTF / RTF‑to‑HTML conversion for reading and composing formatted mail
-- Local caching of Inbox / Sent / Trash in SQL Server so the mailbox is browsable offline
+- Local caching of Inbox / Sent / Trash in MySQL so the mailbox is browsable offline
 - Move to Trash / Restore / Permanent delete, synced with the actual Gmail folders
 - Background sync (`BackgroundWorker`) so the UI doesn't freeze while mail is being fetched